kartikay101/SRM-AUV/README.md

 Questions for the SRM AUV recruitment.

-Uploded using Git for Windows , bash interface.
+Uploded using Git for LINUX, bash interface.
+All C++ programs made on default C++ compiler present in Ubuntu

 Have Fun!